IkarosKappler/ikrs.http/README.md

    chars between command name and additional arguments.
    Actually it was a regex problem in the ikrs.util.AbstractCommandFactory.parse(...) method.
+ - Renamed ikrs.http.LocalCommand to ModuleCommand, and also it's factory.

 [2013-03-09]
   - Yucca command LOGLEVEL built.